lagadic/ustk/README.md

   - How to use FFTW on Windows

     Windows installation instructions can be found [here](http://www.fftw.org/install/windows.html).
 	You will have to download the binaries, and create the .lib files from the .def files.
+	To detect automatically fftw with CMake you have to set the environment variable : FFTW_HOME, pointing on your fftw binary directory.
+You can use the following command :

+			$ setx FFTW_HOME C:/path/to/fftw

 	Then don't forget to add the folder to your PATH.
 	Tested on Windows 10, using visual studio 2015.

 #### How to build UsTK libraries